On this page

 The Activators collaborate with YACVic to develop and deliver an advocacy project on an issue important to young people.

-There are currently 11 Activators in the program.
+The 2018-19 cohort had 11 Activators in the program.
 Read more about them below:

 Bella — Shepparton

 Bray knows that not all young people receive the same opportunities growing up.
 That’s why Bray is advocating for greater access to camps and activities that build young people’s resilience.

 Bryce has taken a gap year to work solely on his autism advocacy work.
 Through the Activators program Bryce is looking to scale up his ‘recharge rooms’ so that they are available to more students around Victoria.
 Recharge rooms are sensory or quiet rooms for all students, including those with autism to take a break and recharge their senses.
 Check out Bryce’s website to keep up to date with his advocacy.

 Catherine and Tierney — Latrobe Valley

 Catherine and Tierney’s project, Youth Connect Media, seeks to up-skill young people from the Latrobe Valley through radio.
 Supporting young people to build their confidence and skills to help boost their employability, Youth Connect Media will work with young people aged 15 to 25 to develop a radio show, podcast, or radio play in 2019.
 Check out their Facebook page for more info!

 Darby successfully facilitated an LGBTIQ+ support group at his school called KQ&A (Kings, Queens & Aces).
 Darby wants to share what he has learn on his journey so that he can help support other rural and regional schools to build and develop their own LGBTIQ+ support groups.

 Gab is a passionate Ballarat resident looking to get more residents to jump on their bike for fun, fitness, and for life.
 She hopes that more Ballarat residents will ride to work and school.
 Gab is currently working with local cyclists to make a series of short films to promote cycling to people in the community.